fadli0029/finalproject/Project/README.md

 __Features:__
 1. Player can see their __score displayed on the OLED__.
-   - (note: need to satisfy discussion of design choices here, see improvements above for example)
+   - We noticed that during the game whenever we go vibrational feedback from the other features we had a tendency to look down at the controller. due to this it seemed natural to add the current score to the controllers design.
 2. Making use of the __buzz motor__, player will feel __vibration on the controller__ when he/she gets hit by the space invaders!
 Don't worry, it ~~doesn't~~ hurts.
-   - (note: need to satisfy discussion of design choices here, see improvements above for example)
+   - By adding vibrational feedback to the controller when the ship is hit the player will become more emerged in the gameplay and have a better overall experience.
+        Further, making the controller a better option to use over the standard computer controls.
-3. __Game statistics__, such as __lives count__, __game over status__, and __score__, can be seen directly from the OLED
+3. __Game statistics__, such as __lives count__, __game over status__,__additional vibrational feedback__ can be directly experienced from the controller
-   - (note: need to satisfy discussion of design choices here, see improvements above for example)
+   - When playing the game we noticed that there was no real benefit in experience of gamplay while using the controller over the computer controls besides the tilting improvement, so we wanted to add some uniqueness to the controller which gives the player a fuller experience while playing the game.

 Controller Instructions
 -----------------------